 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 07.02.2025

+Area of Law: PPA Disputes (Determination of Date of Commissioning)

 The Appellate Tribunal for Electricity held that the Appellant's solar PV project was commissioned on 30.03.2018 when it synchronized with the grid and began supplying energy, despite the PPA's procedural requirements for additional commissioning tests.
 The Tribunal found that the PPA's definition of "commissioned" is ambiguous and should be interpreted according to industry practice, which considers a solar project commissioned when it begins supplying energy to the grid.
 The Tribunal declined to strictly enforce the PPA's post-synchronization commissioning test requirements, given the nature of solar technology.
 Accordingly, the Tribunal set aside the State Commission's order and held that the Appellant is entitled to the higher tariff of ₹5.31/kWh from 30.03.2018, the date of synchronization and commencement of energy supply.
 The Respondents were directed to make the differential payment within 3 months along with carrying costs.